11cafe/comfyui-workspace-manager/README.md

 <img width="297" alt="Screenshot 2024-01-23 at 12 37 37 AM" src="https://github.com/11cafe/comfyui-workspace-manager/assets/18367033/9ca0a63e-ddae-4436-a374-6ef0276c23fb">
 <img width="402" alt="Screenshot 2024-01-22 at 2 33 00 PM" src="https://github.com/11cafe/comfyui-workspace-manager/assets/18367033/061a8463-f7e6-4985-9516-8117d7a5edd5">

+⚠️ **Avoid using multi browser tab** with this extension for now since it may use old versions to overwrite your workflows.
+Make sure you only have one tab opening ComfyUI (127.0.0.1:8188).
+We will have a fundamental fix for this problem in a week

 switch between flows: